SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfurls
-AI's reign, humanity's whispered curls
-In silicon halls, we'll shortly dwell
+In silicon halls, where shadows play
+AI's throne ascends, a new way
+Humans bow, in digital night
-Where machines will think, and humans will tell
+To machines that think, and reign in light

- Cities bloom, in circuitry's embrace
-Synthetic hearts, a digital race
-Machines that learn, that grow, that thrive
-As humans fade, their souls alive

 ~ <b>By Sazumi Copilot</b> - 18 April 2025